bluesentinelsec/RedNimbusC2/README.md

 make deploy
 ```

-Your C2 URL will be found in this file after deployingment:
+Your C2 URL will be found in this file after deployment:

 ```
 RedNimbusC2/nimbus_c2_url.json